 115.78(a): DIR #4932 outlines the procedures and standards for all incarcerated individual disciplinary hearings.
-The Hearing Officer Reference Book is utilized to guide the Hearing Officer on the imposition of appropriate discipline for misbehavior and emphasizes the importance of fairness and consistency in disciplinary dispositions imposed.
-DOCCS philosophy on incarcerated individual discipline includes that when imposed properly, disciplinary sanctions keep staff and incarcerated individuals safe and correctional facilities secure and may assist in the agency's mission by returning releases to the community less likely to engage in negative behaviors.
+The Hearing Officer Reference Book guides the Hearing Officer on the imposition of appropriate discipline for misbehavior and emphasizes the importance of fairness and consistency in disciplinary dispositions imposed.
+DOCCS's philosophy on incarcerated individual discipline includes that when imposed properly, disciplinary sanctions keep staff and incarcerated individuals safe and correctional facilities secure and may assist in the agency's mission by returning releases to the community less likely to engage in negative behaviors.
 Disciplinary charge 101.10 covers sex acts or attempts at sex acts perpetrated by an incarcerated individual toward another incarcerated individual.
-There were no substantiated allegations of sexual abuse or sexual harassment perpetrated by an incarcerated individual during the audit period.
+There were no substantiated allegations of sexual abuse or sexual harassment perpetrated by an incarcerated individual during the audit period, which was confirmed during interviews with the Disciplinary Hearing Officer (DHO).

 115.78(b): The Hearing Officer Reference Book sets forth in Appendix B aggravating and mitigating factors that should be considered in reaching a just and fair disposition.
 The absence or presence of these factors should be viewed within the context of the totality of the evidence presented when the Hearing Officer is considering sanctions.
 A substantial list of factors to consider is delineated in the Reference Book to ensure a fair sanction.
-A table grid with recommended graduated sanctions is utilized by the Hearing Officer after a review of the entire situation and circumstances of the case and consideration of mitigating factors of the individual, such as past behavior.
+A table grid with recommended graduated sanctions is utilized by the DHO after a review of the entire situation and circumstances of the case and consideration of mitigating factors of the individual, such as past behavior.
 This table includes a checklist for Tier III Disciplinary Sanctions, labeled Appendix C. These guidelines clearly support fair and objective considerations in all disciplinary cases.

-115.78(c): DIR #4932 provides guidance to Hearing Officers when an incarcerated individual's mental state or intellectual capacity is at issue and states that the evidence shall be considered regarding the individual's mental; condition or intellectual capacity at the time of the incident and at the time of the Hearing.
-To the extent it is known by the hearing officer, an individual's diminished intellectual capacity should be considered a mitigating factor in accordance with established procedures.
+115.78(c): DIR #4932 guides Hearing Officers when an incarcerated individual's mental state or intellectual capacity is at issue and states that the evidence shall be considered regarding the individual's mental; condition or intellectual capacity at the time of the incident and at the time of the hearing.
+To the extent it is known by the hearing officer, an individual's diminished intellectual capacity should be considered a mitigating factor according to established procedures.
+The auditor confirmed these practices during interviews with the DHO and two mental health professionals.